nkurangafredrick146-code/frex-Simulations-/DEVELOPMENT.md

 # Development Guide

-This guide provides information for developers contributing to the Video Simulation Software project.
+This guide provides information for developers contributing to the frex Simulations project.

 ## Table of Contents
 - [Setup](#setup)